 In 1890, deposits of gold-copper ore were found on the south side of Red Mountain in Canada ‘s Monashee Mountain Range.
 The discovery led to a major gold rush, which in turn filled Rossland with miners, mostly Scandinavians but also gold-seekers from countries around the world.

 The Scandinavians brought with them their knowledge and love of skiing and soon organized the Rossland Ski Club, which held the first recorded ski competitions in Canada .
 The first downhill race was held on Feb.
-15, 1896, from the top of Red Mountain down the south side to the present location of the Rossland Historical Museum .
+15, 1897, from the top of Red Mountain down the south side to the present location of the Rossland Museum and Discovery Centre.

+Both ski clubs built cabins in Squaw Basin so as to get longer downhill runs by touring the surrounding slopes.
 The Red Mountain Ski Club and the Trail Ski Club combined in 1947 to form the Red Mountain Ski Club.
 The organizations pooled their resources to build a lodge (that still serves as the main lodge in the base area today) and a chairlift to the top of Red Mountain where the rope tow previously existed.
 The lift was officially opened Friday, Dec.
 26, 1947.
-Later that season Red hosted the annual Triple I International Intercollegiate Invitational ski meet.
+Later that season RED hosted the annual Triple I International Intercollegiate Invitational ski meet.

-The 1950s were years of steady growth both in membership of the club and visitors to Red from areas outside of Rossland.
+The 1950s were years of steady growth both in membership of the club and visitors to RED from areas outside of Rossland.
 To keep up, additional terrain was cleared for ski runs including the back trail on Red Mountain .
 The former Trail Ski Club rope tow was moved to the west side of the slope and electrified (it was later replaced by a T-bar lift).
-Also in the 1950s, the lodge was completed and the ski patrol was organized at Red Mountain .
+Also in the 1950s, the lodge was completed and the ski patrol was organized at RED Mountain Resort.

 During the ‘60s, ski lessons were arranged for the general public, along with special instruction for promising youngsters.
 This was the start of the Red Mountain Racers.
 In 1960, the Red Mountain Ski Club installed a Poma detachable chairlift from the lodge all the way up to Back Trail.
 In 1961, a full-time manager was hired, and in 1965, the Granite Mountain chairlift – twice as long and twice as high as the Red Mountain chairlift – was built.